yegor256/blog/_posts/2017/may/2017-05-02-remote-slaves.md

 **It's Harder to Find Information**.
 In the office, you can always ask your question out loud for the most knowledgeable person to help you.
-Remotely, however, you will have to search wiki pages, Google Docs, and, god forbid, Git logs.
+Remotely, however, you will have to search Wiki pages, Google Docs, and, god forbid, Git logs.
 Be prepared for almost nobody to be interested in sharing knowledge or teaching you remotely&mdash;what is the point if nobody sees him doing it?
 You will be on your own